ubccpsc/310/docs/26w1/project/d2-make-it-testable.md

 **2. Your tests**, which must pass with the network unplugged.

-**3. A commit sequence showing the extraction in steps**, with the suite green at each point it could be.
+**3. A clean commit history for the extraction.** The suite should be green at points along the way;
+we're not grading the sequence itself, just the result.

-**4. Separate pull requests, in order: structure, then tests.** The extraction lands on its own, with the inherited suite still green to prove behaviour didn't move.
+**4. Three separate pull requests, in order: the search warm-up, then structure, then tests — each merged by you.** The warm-up is its own small, self-contained fix.
+The extraction lands on its own after that, with the inherited suite still green to prove behaviour didn't move.
 Your new tests follow.
-Mixing them means nobody — including you — can tell whether the refactor was safe or whether the tests were written to fit whatever it turned into.
+Mixing structure and tests together means nobody — including you — can tell whether the refactor was safe or whether the tests were written to fit whatever it turned into.

+There's no review step at this stage, and nobody is waiting to approve any of these before you merge them — only what's on `main` when you submit gets graded.
+A pull request left open, however good, is work nobody will see.

-**5. A pull request description a reviewer can use.** Someone you haven't met yet is going to read
-this: in D3 you'll be paired up, and your partner reviews this diff to help decide whose repository the two of you carry forward.
-Write it for them.
+**5. A pull request description a reviewer can use.** Someone you haven't met yet is going to read this eventually: in D3 you'll be paired up, and your partner reviews this diff — after the fact, to help decide whose repository the two of you carry forward, not before you're allowed to merge it now.
+Write the description for them, but don't wait for them.

 ### In PrairieLearn

+**6. Links to your three pull requests** — search warm-up, structure, tests.

-**6. Your step 1 report.** What you tried, how far you got, what it cost, and which failure modes you still couldn't reach.
+**7. Your step 1 report.** What you tried, how far you got, what it cost, and which failure modes you still couldn't reach.

-**7. Where you cut, and what your interface hides.** Which of step 3's options you took and why you rejected the others.
-Then paste the interface: Paste the interface.
-Then: what does a caller learn about how geocoding actually works?
+**8. Where you cut, and what your interface hides.** Which of step 3's options you took and why you rejected the others.
+Then paste the interface.
+What does a caller learn about how geocoding actually works?
 What could you swap underneath it without any caller noticing?

-**8. Your riskiest step.** Which move in your sequence was most likely to break something silently, and how did you know it hadn't?
+**9. Your riskiest step.** Which move was most likely to break something silently, and how did you know it hadn't?

 > **Thin.** *"Moving the fetch call was the riskiest part but the tests passed."*
 >